primajatnika27/file-explorer-aio/README.md

 # File Explorer Project

-This project consists of a frontend application (Vue 3) and a backend service (ElysiaJS) for file exploration.
+This project consists of a frontend application (Vue 3) and a backend service (Elysia js) for file exploration.
 The system uses PostgreSQL for database storage and MinIO for object storage.

 ## Prerequisites